dvidsilva/dvidsilva.github.io/_pages/about.md

 Consider David a generic coach, and whatever content is probably found on any coach's website could be here.

-To learn more about their work and style checkout the books, videos and podcasts recommended in [links](/links).
+To learn more about [psychomagic](/psychomagic), and their work checkout the books, videos and podcasts recommended in [links](/links).

 David has been involved in activism, community, public speaking, spirituality and arts for 20+ years.